 A thin waffle cookie, Krumkaker are made on special decorative irons like Italian Pizzelle.
 Krumkake are wrapped around a cone-shaped mold as soon as they come off the iron.
+Krumkaker actually means bent cake, which helps to explain the shape of these thin, crispy norweigan cookies.

 While they’re still hot, these Norwegian Christmas cookies are quite flexible and will hold the cone shape as they cool.
-Krumkaker actually means bent cake.
 After they cool, krumkaker are either served plain or filled with whipped cream.

 Similar to krumkaker, Goro cookies are decorative thin cookies made on a special cookie iron.
 Instead of being formed into cones, these Norwegian Christmas cookies are rectangular.
 They’re barely sweet and have a delicate texture.

-Unlike modern oven baked cookies, these Norwegian Christmas cookies are actually pieces of knotted fried dough.
+Unlike modern oven-baked cookies, these Norwegian Christmas cookies are actually pieces of knotted fried dough.
 A slit is cut in the center of the cookie and one end is slipped through to form a twist or knot before they’re fried in hot oil.

 Another fried treat, Smultringer are basically Norwegian doughnuts.
 The name translates to “lard rings” because they’re fried in lard.
 A similar treat with a different shape is called Hjortebakkels.

-A buttery cookie dough is formed into a long rectangle and then topped with a meringue made from egg whites, ground almonds and sugar.
+A buttery cookie dough is formed into a long rectangle and then topped with a meringue made from egg whites, ground almonds, and sugar.
 They’re unique to say the least.

 A heavily spiced Norwegian gingerbread, these pepperkakker cookies are either cut out into shapes or made into houses. feature black pepper, cinnamon, cardamom, and ginger.

 Norwegian butter cookies, known as berlinerkranser, very different than other Scandinavian butter cookies.
 While simple danish butter cookies are a bit like almond shortbread, the Norwegian version incorporates shard-cooked cooked egg yolks into the batter.